 Eyelid Surgery Techniques

 Dr. Dreyfuss can perform blepharoplasty on your lower and upper eyelids simultaneously or each as a standalone procedure.
 Eyelid surgery is an outpatient procedure which takes up to two hours to complete.
 It is performed under general anesthesia or an IV sedation.
-Blepharoplasty scarring is concealed in the natural creases for upper blepharoplasty and the lash lines for lower eyelid surgery.
+Blepharoplasty scarring is concealed in the upper eyelid crease for upper blepharoplasty and the lash lines for lower eyelid surgery.
 Dr. Dreyfuss uses dissolvable sutures in most cases for closing incisions.

 It takes up to ten days for the bruising and swelling to subside after blepharoplasty.
 Dissolvable sutures will diminish on their own; permanent stitches will be removed within a week.
 For a few weeks after surgery, you may experience sensitivity to light, blurred or double vision, or watery eyes, but these effects are temporary and will subside in time.